moose35/jquery-meetup-list/README.md

     - add event listener for delete button
     - console log `delete has been clicked`
     - delete row using jQuery `.remove`

+    ${} -- put javascript in here within strings to use jQuery things